SineadMorris/Measles/README.md

 ## Background

-This repository will hold virological and immunological data of measles infection upon publication of:
+This repository holds virological and immunological data of measles infection used inthe following publication:

 S.E.
-Morris et al. (*submitted*) 'Modeling the measles paradox reveals the importance of cellular immunity in regulating viral clearance'.
+Morris et al. (2018) 'Modeling the measles paradox reveals the importance of cellular immunity in regulating viral clearance'.
+PLoS Pathogens.

-## Files

-1. `Data.RData` contains the individual virological and immunological data used in the paper.
-2. `Parameters.RData` contains estimated and fixed parameter values for the best-fitting target cell and T cell model.